Summer in Leones valley

 desertification

-Climate
+Climate issues

-The valley has continental trans-andean temperate cold boreal climate, with cold boreal forest and progressive change into shrub steppes, as result of deforestation and overgrazing.
-The valley is the coldest in the region.
-It has its own microclimate, less vulnerable to climate change.
 There is no point in looking for signals from previous climate changes in the valley, as any of these have been swamped by the destructive fires and other anthropogenic impacts in the last 80 years.

 Due to massive deforestation the usual climate-modulating effect of forests is almost absent, the trees do not absorb as much CO2 as expected.
-The local climate is more resilient to climate change thanks to the Andes mountain chain.
+The regional climate is more resilient to climate change thanks to the Andes mountain chain.

-The project is:
+The PPAP is:

-an option for a natural climate buffer;
+An option for a natural climate buffer;

-providing for an option of a “temporal corridor” for land conservation and nature restoration in a changing climate;
+Providing for an option of a “temporal corridor” for land conservation and nature restoration in a changing climate;

-restoring peat lands, which are storing more carbon (CO2) than all other vegetation types including the growing forests.
+Restoring peat lands, which are storing more carbon (CO2) than all other vegetation types including the growing forests.

 However, benefits of restoration decline rapidly with climate warming:

-- Climate change, quite visible in the valley and the region, had to be taken into account in order to anticipate pressure on the reforestation project.
+- Climate change, quite visible in the valley and the region, has to be taken into account in order to anticipate pressure on the reforestation project.
 The project is studying ancient climates, as by 2030 the global climate of the Earth will look like that of three millions years ago: Le climat de la Terre va ressembler à celui d'il y a trois millions d'années.pdf , as well as the impact of ecocides on climate.

 1. -Extreme weather episodes, resulting from climate change, change the ecosystems: annual species can adapt, not the perennial ones.
+With climate change pine forests are replaced by leafy tree species.

-2. -In the era of climate change reference ecosystems in restoration become irrelevant.
+3. -In the era of climate change reference ecosystems in restoration become irrelevant.

-3. -The major problem of climate change in protected areas is destruction of the forest and of the quality of the forest.
+4. -The major problem of climate change in protected areas is destruction of the forest and of the quality of the forest.

 Rewild to mitigate the climate crisis

-The project registered:
+The PPAP registered:

 The strongest wind was 71 m/s or 200 km/h- just a gust.